In This Article

 On top of this, CBD also appears to target other receptors in the body including those for serotonin (regulates mood, memory, and sleep), TRPV1 (regulates perception of pain), GPR55 (regulates anxiety), and PPAR (regulates metabolism).

-Click here to read about the best CBD strains.
+Click here to view all our best CBD strains.

 🎉 Get 20% off on your first order!